 Formation of the Working Group

-The SCOR Working Group 145 on Modelling Chemical Speciation in Seawater to Meet 21st Century Needs (MARCHEMSPEC) was approved September 2014 and has a proposed duration of 4 years with financial Sponsors being SCOR and NSF.
+The SCOR Working Group 145 on Modelling Chemical Speciation in Seawater to Meet 21st Century Needs (MARCHEMSPEC) was approved September 2014 and had a proposed duration of 4 years with financial Sponsors being SCOR and NSF.
+The duration of the Working Group has since been extended, most recently to late 2021.
 The terms of reference are found below.
 A first meeting was held 12-13 April 2015 in Sibenik, Croatia.
 The second meeting was held on 21st February 2016 in New Orleans, USA (preceding the AGU/ASLO Ocean Sciences Meeting).

 Terms of Reference